Moonlight clan: Mainland China

-A survey in 2011 on Guangzhou youth aged fifteen to thirty-five revealed that thirty-five percent of interviewees were part of the Moonlight Clan.
-Their average expenditure is two-thirds of the average income.
-Moreover, there are approximately three hundred million people earning less than $2 a day.
-These people constitute the main part of the moonlight clan of the low income group.
+A survey in 2011 on Guangzhou youth aged 15-35 revealed that 35 percent of interviewees were part of the Moonlight Clan.

 In the middle of 2019, the People's Bank of China released the "2019 Consumer Financial Literacy Survey Report" which is a comprehensive analysis of the financial literacy of Chinese consumers from perspectives of attitude, behavior, knowledge and skill.
 Among the 18,600 samples surveyed, most consumers paid more attention to personal credit score.
 The willingness to delay consumption declined slightly.
 79.03% of consumers disapproved of being "moonlight clan" and only 17.80% of "strongly agree" or "considerable".

 Hong Kong

 In 2012, MassMutual Asia Ltd commissioned the Public Opinion Programme of the University of Hong Kong to conduct a telephone survey about post-80s and post-90s.
-The survey findings revealed that one out of seven respondents represented the Moonlight Clan, as they spent as much as they earned monthly, or even spent more than they earned.
+The survey findings revealed that one out of seven respondents spent as much or more as they earned monthly.

-In 2017, one in every six people in Hong Kong, aged 18 to 35, doesn't have any money spare to save each month.
-That is worse than in 2013 when one in every seven people didn't save.
-Hong Kong was frequently voted as the most expensive city to live in globally.
-However, young people in this city would rather spend their money on travel and the latest gizmos rather than save it, which is why for many of them, owning a property in the city is not a priority.
+In 2017, one in every six people in Hong Kong, aged 18 to 35, had no money left over to save each month, an increase from 2013 when one in every seven people didn't save.